shubhamm-27/OmniResearchAI/README.md

 ## 📖 Overview

-OmniResearch AI is a **production-ready Multi-Agent Retrieval-Augmented Generation (RAG) system** designed to answer user queries by combining information from uploaded documents and the live web.
+OmniResearchAI is a **production-ready Multi-Agent Retrieval-Augmented Generation (RAG) system** designed to answer user queries by combining information from uploaded documents and the live web.

 Instead of relying solely on semantic retrieval, the system implements a **Parent–Child RAG architecture** that preserves document context while enabling fine-grained retrieval.
 A dedicated **Router Agent** intelligently decides whether a query should use PDF knowledge, web search, or both, allowing the assistant to generate accurate, citation-backed responses.